IR-2018-147, July 10, 2018

 The thieves then called the taxpayers, trying to trick them into returning the fraudulent refunds.
 In some cases, the thieves had stolen so much information, they could access the clients’ bank accounts online and steal the fraudulent refunds.
 In many cases, the tax professionals never even knew their client data was stolen.

-By taking the steps outlined here and in Publication 4557, tax professionals can help prevent the common tactics used by cybercriminals.
+By taking the steps outlined here and in Publication 4557 (PDF), tax professionals can help prevent the common tactics used by cybercriminals.
 But even with the strongest security measures, the key to good security is an individual trained and alert to potential risks and threats.

 Today also marks the start of the 2018 IRS Nationwide Tax Forums.
 Data security will be featured prominently at all five Tax Forums, including a workshop by cyber experts.